Anjali-DA/Introduction-of-Machine-Learning/README.md

 ## 🖥️Purpose of this prediction
 **1.** Finding correlation with sales price and outliers.

-**2** Filling up the missing data in the train dataset **3** Fitting & transforming the test & train data **4** Predicting the dataset in linear regression, Random forest regression, Decision tree             regression, Light gradient boosting.
+**2** Filling up the missing data in the train dataset

+**3** Fitting & transforming the test & train data

+**4** Predicting the dataset in linear regression, Random forest regression, Decision tree regression, Light gradient boosting.

+## 🖥️ How I approached to solve this dataset